pu2clr/SI4735/README.md

 ![SI473x Block Diagram](extras/images/block_diagram.png)

 According to the Si47XX PROGRAMMING GUIDE/AN332, the Si4732-A10 has the same firmware FMRX component and AM_SW_LW RX component as that of Si4735-D60.
 It is considered as the most recent revision as D60.
-So, All descrition related to the SI4735-D60 also apply to Si4732-A10.
-Including SSB patch support.
-The Si4732-A10 block diagram below.
+So, __All descrition related to the SI4735-D60 also apply to Si4732-A10__. __Including SSB patch support__.
+See the Si4732-A10 block diagram below.

 ![SI4732-A10 Block Diagram](extras/images/si4732_A10_diagram.png)